ssaunier/ssaunier.github.io/_posts/2014-02-04-angular--rails-with-no-fuss.markdown

 ## Conclusion

 I should probably package this nicely as a gem.
-I wrote this post because I could not find anywhere how to use Sprockets with karma tests, in the context of a light angular + rails application (not a single page app).
+I wrote this post because I could not find how to use Sprockets with karma tests, in the context of a light angular + rails application (not a single page app).
 If you want to use the same approach in your rails app, and clean up some front-end code, follow the [git log](https://github.com/ssaunier/angular-rails-example/commits/master)!